 If you’re in the market for a new Android phone, the breadth of options can be overwhelming.
 But choice is probably the greatest thing about Google’s mobile OS.
 Android guarantees a similar user experience across many makes and models of phones, while letting you prioritize the features you want.
 Whether it’s a long-lasting battery you need or a headphone jack, there’s bound to be at least one Android phone out there that will satisfy your needs.

-We’ve tested all of the best phones in all shapes, sizes and prices here at Tom’s Guide, and the Samsung Galaxy S10 Plus is our current leader, thanks to its cutting edge design, superfast performance and wealth of features.
-But it’s hardly the only Android device that’s worthy of your consideration, especially now that Google has unveiled the Galaxy Note 10 and Note 10 Plus.
+We’ve tested all of the best phones in all shapes, sizes and prices here at Tom’s Guide, and the Samsung Galaxy S10 Plus is our current leader, thanks to its cutting edge design, superfast performance and long battery life.
+But it’s hardly the only Android device that’s worthy of your consideration.

 Here are the best Android phones to buy now.

 1. Samsung Galaxy S10 Plus

 The best Android phone overall

 Screen Size: 6.4 inches | Android Version: 9 Pie with OneUI | Processor: Snapdragon 855 (US)/Exynos 9820 (WW) | Cameras: 12 MP, 16 MP and 12MP (Rear); 10 MP and 8 MP (Front) | RAM/Storage: 8, 12 GB/128 GB, 512 GB, 1TB